Suedie/odin-recipes/README.md

 # odin-recipes
-A simple website to display recipes
+A simple website for displaying recipes